 If the seal plate was removed, install the seal plate gasket (20).
 Position the seal plate over the shaft and secure it to the bearing housing with the hardware (14 and 15).
-If a new seal plate is being installed, position the roll pin (4) in the hole in the seal plate bore and tap it into place with a hammer until fully seated.

-Align the notch in the stationary seal seat with the roll pin (4) and press the stationary seat and its O-ring into the seal plate until fully seated in the seal plate bore.
+Press the stationary element and its O-ring into the seal plate until fully seated in the seal plate bore.
 A push tube cut from a length of plastic pipe would aid this process.
 The I.D. of the tube should be slightly larger than the O.D. of the shaft sleeve (8).

 Install the shaft sleeve O-ring (9) in the groove in the I.D. of the sleeve.
-Lubricate the O-ring and the O.D. of the shaft sleeve with " $P-80^{(B)}$ Emulsion" or water.
+Lubricate the O-ring and the O.D. of the shaft sleeve with " $P-80^{\ensuremath{\circledast}}$ Emulsion" or water.
 Do not use oil or any substitute lubricant other than water.